jacob-merson/MFSimulator/README.md

   The MFSimulator package, along with all its dependencies, will be automatically installed and the MFSimulator package will be available for system-wide use

-To install imagemagick and ffmpeg: (needed for saving animations to file)
+**To install imagemagick and ffmpeg: (needed for saving animations to file)**

   MacOS:
   it is recommended to use the Homebrew package manager for MacOS to install imagemagick and ffmpeg

-    - Homebrew can be downloaded at: https://brew.sh/
+    Homebrew can be downloaded at: https://brew.sh/

-    - Once Homebrew is installed, run at the command line:
+    Once Homebrew is installed, run at the command line:

         brew install imagemagick
         brew install ffmpeg

   Linux:
   At the command line:

       sudo apt-get update
-      sudo apt-get install imagemagick    (more help available at https://help.ubuntu.com/community/ImageMagick)
+      sudo apt-get install imagemagick

+  - (more help available at https://help.ubuntu.com/community/ImageMagick)

   - If using Ubuntu 18.04 or 16.04:

       sudo add-apt-repository ppa:jonathonf/ffmpeg-3

   - If using Ubuntu 14.04:

       sudo add-apt-repository ppa:jonathonf/tesseract

       sudo apt-get update
-      sudo apt-get install ffmpeg libav-tools x264 x265   (more help available at https://tecadmin.net/install-ffmpeg-on-linux/)
+      sudo apt-get install ffmpeg libav-tools x264 x265

+  - (more help available at https://tecadmin.net/install-ffmpeg-on-linux/)

   Windows:
   Not recommended, attempt to install ImageMagick and ffmpeg correctly at own risk:

-    ** installing just ImageMagick SHOULD also install ffmpeg **
+  **installing just ImageMagick SHOULD also install ffmpeg**

-    Download the ImageMagick Windows Binary (http://www.imagemagick.org/script/download.php#windows)
+  - Download the ImageMagick Windows Binary (http://www.imagemagick.org/script/download.php#windows)

-    unpack and install to Program Files
+  - unpack and install to Program Files

   Need to add the paths to ffmpeg.exe and convert.exe in the environment variables list to be able to use them at the command line, BUT, do not need to for use with the MFSimulator package.
 Will, however, need to make sure the paths to ffmpeg.exe and convert.exe are set correctly in the 'simulator.py' module

   Additional information about installing ffmpeg is available at http://blog.gregzaal.com/how-to-install-ffmpeg-on-windows/ ffmpeg should come as part of ImageMagick on Windows, and the above link is outdated by a few years, but the instructions on how to set environmental variables paths are still valid (and may require a PC restart before they take effect)

+**To install PyOpenCL (UBUNTU)**

+At the command line,

+  sudo apt-get install python3-pyopencl

+or

+  sudo apt-get install python-pyopencl    (depending on set python paths/aliases)

+Need to ensure that the necessary openCL enabled hardware drivers are installed.
+More info is available at https://wiki.tiker.net/PyOpenCL/Installation/Linux/Ubuntu

+And, more generally,

+https://wiki.tiker.net/PyOpenCL/Installation/Linux (information about setting up OpenCL as well as installing for other Linux distributions other than Ubuntu)

+**To install PyOpenCL (WINDOWS)**

+Ensure that OpenCL has been enabled (i.e. OpenCL compatible drivers for your CPU/graphics card have been installed)

+Download the PyOpenCL Windows wheel file from https://www.lfd.uci.edu/~gohlke/pythonlibs/#pyopencl that corresponds to your version of openCL, type of system (32-bit or 64-bit), and version of python, where the string 'cl12' is for openCL v 1.2, 'cl21' is for openCL v 2.1, the string 'win32' at the end is the 32-bit version, 'win_amd64' the 64-bit version, and 'cp' followed by two numbers the version of python.

+So for example, the correct wheel for a 64-bit version of Windows, openCL 2.1, and python 3.6 is 'pyopencl-2018.1.1+cl21-cp36-cp36m-win_amd64.whl'

+Then navigate to the directory with the wheel file and pip install the wheel,

+    pip3 install NAMEOFWHEEL.whl

+The MFSimulator installer should install all python package dependencies needed to run the program, though it may occasionally be necessary to manually install certain python packages with pip (typically prompted by the command line).

 ***********************************************************************************
 3. Usage
 ***********************************************************************************